Title: Policy Prohibiting Sexual Harassment, Gender-Based Harassment and Sexual Misconduct

 Williamsburg, VA 23185

-William & Mary's online reporting portal provides options for anyone to report a Title IX concern relating to a student, at http://www.wm.edu/titleix/form.
-Reports also may be emailed to [[reportconcern]].
+William & Mary's online reporting portal provides options for anyone to report a sexual harassment, gender-based harassment or sexual misconduct concern.

-In-person reporting or reporting in writing (mail or email)
+- In-person or written reports (mail or email)

 Reports relating to students:

 Campus Center, Room 109